 - 4 Ounces Cream Cheese or low carb Greek yogurt

-- Heat 2 Tablespoons of vegetable oil in a large saucepan over high heat.
+- Heat vegetable oil (2 tablespoons) in a large saucepan over high heat.

-- Add chicken thighs (in batches) to brown both sides of the chicken.
+- Add chicken thighs (3 pounds) *in batches* to brown both sides of the chicken.

 - Remove cooked chicken to a plate on the side, and continue cooking remaining pieces.